LAWSUIT FOR SEXUAL ABUSE IN SCHOOLS

 School administrators may intentionally release the name of the student or family that filed a complaint.
 This can turn into a very dangerous situation for the child especially if the abuser is an authority figure.
 The child may be subject to even more abuse as a consequence of speaking up.
 Additionally, releasing the victim’s name may give school officials more leverage.

-Meet with the abuser firstly to verify the facts
+- Meet with the abuser first to verify the facts

 If the abuser happens to be another student, school officials should handle the situation by: